How did AEFES come about?

 What is your policy for professional or semiprofessional workshops facilitators, lecturers and performers?
 These people do these things for a living and can't afford to work for free or pay to work.

 We're very aware of the difficulty people in artistic fields face in getting paid.
 We are also very aware of the disparity in payment at most festivals between the bands and the stewards (in most cases, hundreds to zero).
 Drawing a clear line between those who are at AEFES primarily to enjoy the festival and those who are at AEFES primarily to work is impossible.
 We don't have an easy fix for that, and this is a very contentious topic within our community which we're never going to all agree on, but this is what we've come up with:

 If a group or individual is coming to AEFES solely to run their workshops/perform/whatever, anyone directly involved in the workshop/performance/etc. and any dependents (e.g. children under 18) don't have to pay entry and stay for a maximum of two nights on site.
-These people will usually be professionals or semiprofessionals who have been invited to AEFES to share their work and who may also be paid travel expenses or a small fee.
-If they are paid a fee this will be voted on by the people in the relevant organising team.
-Often these people won't be able to come for the whole week anyway as they will have other arrangements.
+These people will usually be professionals or semiprofessionals who have been invited to AEFES to share their expertise and who may also be paid travel expenses .
+If they are paid a small fee this will be voted on by the people in the relevant organising team.

 If someone is really struggling for money and can't afford to pay for a week ticket they can contact AEFES for financial help (see below).